 Have you ever been on a crowded subway train before?
 If so, then you know what it feels like to be crammed in such a tight space.
-Not only is it overcrowded, but the trains are also usually hot, messy, and people are irritated from being so close to one another.
+Not only is it overcrowded, but the trains are usually messy & hot.

 When you are constipated, the stool starts to get hard and gets more difficult to pass.
 Imagine being on the subway and you found out the subway car in front of you has now broken down.
 You may be waiting 10 minutes before it starts moving up again.
 However, that stool or subway car is now sitting still and everything behind it is delayed as well.
 This can cause all sorts of issues for you.
 So, let’s keep the train rolling.
-Below are some tips and suggestions to help you loosen up the stool in your lower intestines and to keep you regulated.
+Below are some tips and suggestions to help you relieve constipation naturally.

 If you feel like you’re struggling to use the bathroom and maybe constipated, here are some questions to ask yourself.